Crossed modular categories and the Verlinde formula for twisted conformal blocks: Proof of Theorem

 Let $j: S\backslash D \hookrightarrow S$ be the inclusion, then any object of $\operatorname{Conn}^{\reg}(S,D)$ is given by a locally free $\mathcal{O}_S$-module $\mathcal{F}$ of finite rank along with an action of $\mathcal{D}_S^0$, where $\mathcal{D}_S^0$ is the ring of differential operators on $S$ that preserve the ideal $\mathcal{I}_D$.
 The corresponding holonomic $\mathcal{D}_S$-module is $j_*\mathcal{O}_{S\backslash D}\otimes_{\mathcal{O}_S}\mathcal{F}$.
 Moreover, by Deligne's Riemann-Hilbert correspondence \cite{Deligne1}, we get an equivalence between $\operatorname{Conn}^{\reg}(S,D)$ and the category $\operatorname{Loc}(S\setminus D)$ of local systems on $S\setminus D$.

-Further, let $ND$ be the normal bundle of the smooth divisor $D$ in $S$, the Verdier specialization \cite{Ver1, Ver2} functor $\widetilde{Sp}_D: \operatorname{Hol}(S)\rightarrow \operatorname{Hol}(ND)$, restricts to a functor
+Further, let $ND$ be the normal bundle of the smooth divisor $D$ in $S$, the Verdier specialization \cite{Ver1,Ver2} functor $\widetilde{Sp}_D: \operatorname{Hol}(S)\rightarrow \operatorname{Hol}(ND)$, restricts to a functor

 We have the following diagram: where the vertical arrows are equivalence of categories given by Deligne's Riemann-Hilbert correspondence.
 The horizontal arrow on the bottom is given by restrictions of representations of the fundamental group obtained by applying the tubular neighborhood theorem.
-The above functor $\widetilde{\operatorname{Sp}}_D$ can be described as follows.
+The functor $\widetilde{\operatorname{Sp}}_D$ defined in Equation \eqref{eqn:special} can be described as follows.

 The structure sheaf of the normal bundle $\mathcal{O}_{ND}$ is isomorphic to ${\bigoplus}_{m\geq 0}\mathcal{I}^m/\mathcal{I}^{m+1}$ and $\mathcal{D}_{ND}^{0}={\bigoplus}_{m\geq 0}\mathcal{I}^m\mathcal{D}_{S}^{0}/\mathcal{I}^{m+1}\mathcal{D}^0_S$.
 Now given a $\mathcal{D}_S^0$-module $\mathcal{F}$, the module